ammbra/quarkus-knative-sample/readme.md

 I installed Knative using the Red Hat OpenShift Serverless operator available in OpenShift and instantiated Knative Serving and Eventing
 3. Install https://github.com/knative-sandbox/eventing-kafka-broker/releases[Kafka Eventing Broker].
 I instantiated it from the operator.
 4. Install Kafka cluster either with the Strimzi operator or the Red Hat Integration - AMQ Streams operator available in OpenShift.
 I installed it in the kafka namespace/project.
-The name of my cluster is my-cluster.
+The name of my Kafka instance is `my-cluster`.
 5. Install KafkaSource CRD:
 ````
 kubectl apply -f https://storage.googleapis.com/knative-releases/eventing-contrib/latest/kafka-source.yaml